juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 * Click `OK`.
 The `fips` value for Minnesota should now be `US27`, the same as its `fips_alt` value.

 _**Note:** This change may cause your project to re-project the `US_States_Albers` layer back to WGS84.
 To undo this, select the `ne_10m_admin_1_states_provinces` layer in the left panel, navigate to the top `Project` menu, go to `Project Properties...`, and check then un-check `Enable 'on the fly' CRS transformation`.
-Right-click the U.S. Albers layer and select `Zoom to Layer` in order to return to your previous view._
+Right-click the `US_States_Albers` layer and select `Zoom to Layer` in order to return to your previous view._

 Now, we need to create a new column in the attribute table of this layer to prepare it to be joined to the TIGER layer.
 Though we are using the aforementioned FIPS codes for each of these joins, sometimes the codes are represented in different forms.
-In both the U.S. Albers layer and our downloaded CSV, the FIPS code is formatted in the following way: `US##`.
+In both the `US_States_Albers` layer and our downloaded CSV, the FIPS code is formatted in the following way: `US##`.
 In the TIGER shapefile, however, the FIPS code is located in a column labeled `STATEFP`, and is formatted without `US` in the front of the value: `##`.
-To facilitate our upcoming join, we will create a new column in the U.S. Albers layer with only the `##` part of the `US##` value.
+To facilitate our upcoming join, we will create a new column in the `US_States_Albers` layer with only the `##` part of the `US##` value.

 ![Create a reformatted FIPS column](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/04_Working_with_Projections/20_New_Column_Right.png)